matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 We are going to call any one of those, relative to an identity, its "state".
 Again, it is just a label of a value, of an identity, at a point in time.
 We will call it state.
 And the identity itself again is a derived thing.
-The succession of states is Fred or the river.
+The succession of states is Fred, or the river.

 The important thing also here is that people can be looking at this.
 There can be observers.
 Light can bounce off the river.
 It can